mwllgr/carddav2ldap/README.md

 Bridge that fetches contacts from a CardDAV server and serves them over LDAP.
 Useful for IP phones and other devices that support LDAP phonebook lookup but not CardDAV.

-> **Note:** This project was developed extensively with the help of AI (Claude) and has undergone a security audit.
+> **Note:** This project was developed extensively with the help of AI (Claude) and has **not** undergone a security audit.
 It is intended for use in trusted network environments (e.g., a local LAN serving IP phones).
 The built-in LDAP server is read-only and has no write operations.

 ## Features